QubesOS/qubes-doc/common-tasks/pci-devices.md

     qvm-pci a work dom0:00_1a.0 --persistent -o no-strict-reset=true

 ##permissive
-Allow write access to full PCI config space instead of whitlisted registers.
+Allow write access to full PCI config space instead of whitelisted registers.
 This increases attack surface and possibility of [side channel attacks].

 usage example: